CHAPTER FIVE - GODFATHER OF THE UNDERWORLD

 “Swarm Shifter, dragon boy,” she corrected him without much heat.

-The Insect - of Swarm - Shifters were among the worst of the worst.
-They would associated with disease, death and crime.
+The Insect - or Swarm - Shifters were among the worst of the worst.
+They were associated with disease, death and crime.
 How many times had he heard on the news about yet another Swarm Shifter being taken in for custody due to a stinging death.
 They were known to have short tempers and no regard for human life.

 His breathing increased as did his heart rate.
 He had never been this close to a Swarm Shifter.
 Her strange yellow eyes seemed to read his fear and her smile grew.
 He scowled.